omelchenkoigor8388/tg_bot_info.py/readme.md

-When the bot is activated for the first time, it will greet you using your nickname in Telegram, after which you can select the desired category in the menu, about which you can find out relevant information.
+When the bot is activated for the first time, it will greet you using your nickname in Telegram, after which you can select the desired category in the menu,about which you can find out relevant information.

 - Exchange rate